themostclueless/qeaml.github.io/pages/WindowsRegistry.md

 ---
 title: Windows Registry Tweaks
-desc: Registry tweaks to make Windows more usable.
+desc: "Small registry tweaks which make using Windows easier.
+Includes tweaks for Explorer, the search bar and the hardware clock for dual-booting with Linux."
 ---

 # Windows Registry Tweaks